top of page

 Want to see more?
 Check out our full range of patches here.

-Got a patch project you're proud of?
-Want to see custom Em & Lee patches in the shop?
-Tag us on socials — we love seeing our patch kids in the wild!
+Got a patch project you’re proud of?
+Want to see Em & Lee patches in the shop one day?We’d love to see what you’re customising.

 Comments